-It's hard to believe this news clip aired almost FIVE years ago!
+It's hard to believe this news clip aired almost FOUR years ago!
 We have come a long way!

 Last year, with your generous support, the walk raised over $800K.
 I am humbled and grateful to everyone that donated.
 Family, friends, collegues, and kind souls I've never even met went above and beyond and helped Bennett's Buddies have another successful year!